DamienBallenghien/Negative/README.md

 ### Dictionaries

-Okay, this is not allowed by Swiftlint, but those are some functions you can use to provide you a value from a `Dictionary` and which provides you a default value if the key does not correspond to any :
+Okay, this is not allowed by Swiftlint, but those are some functions you can use to provide you a value from a `Dictionary` and which provides you a default value if the key does not correspond to any:

 ```swift
 extension Dictionary where Key == String {